DDHarry/OCaml_Quick_guide_and_Training/README.md

 OCaml comes with its own libraries, the minimal system needed to run OCaml programs.Then,

-- Base extends the OCaml standard library;
+- Base extends the OCaml standard library; Base is designed to be portable, hence the I/O functionalities are not considered (use "stdio").
+The same holds for any platform dependent functionality;

-- Core-kernel extends Base;
+- Core-kernel extends Base (opam core_kernel), industrial grade.
+The platform independent sub-part of Core;

 - Core extends Core-kernel, notably with its Unix API.
+Industrial grade.

 ### 1.3.
 The ```Hello, World``` program
 The simplest, in any REPL,